• Products

 The study also noted a strong correlation between corporations that consistently grow their dividends and those with strong fundamentals, solid business plans, and a deep commitment to their shareholders.

-Bottom line: Although they’ve gone in and out of favor throughout the years, dividends are once again showing they can still play an important role in providing income and growth potential, especially in today’s volatile environment.
+Bottom line: Although they’ve gone in and out of favor throughout the years, dividends can still play an important role in providing income and growth potential, especially in today’s volatile environment.

 Talk to your financial professional about the benefits of incorporating dividend-paying stocks into your portfolio.